10 Best Tours and Day Trips in Amman

 If you want to soak up some history and architecture, start at the site of the baptism of Bethany, or escape to the Cave of the 7 Sleepers.
 Among the best things to do in the city are the Dead Sea, Mount Nebo, Roman sites and a variety of castles dating from different eras.
 In addition, you can not miss Petra, a magical city with centuries of history.

-1. Stroll through every corner of the capital of Jordan
+1. Guided tour of every corner of the capital of Jordan

 King Abdullah Mosque, Amman|©marc's pics&photos